 Play Along With Game Shows

-If you and your significant other like to get a little competitive, turn on your favorite game show ("Jeopardy" is finally on Netflix), and play along with the contestants on the screen.
+If you and your significant other like to get a little competitive, turn on your favorite game show, and play along with the contestants on the screen.
 Grab a pen and paper and keep track of the points you earn.
 By the end of the night, you will finally be able to declare who is the true champion of the house.

 Make a Pizza